 I learned my strength as an advocate… You don’t have to fit a mold to be a leader.
 Everyone can be an advocate for themselves and for others. –Andrew, age 20

-- Young people aging out of foster care must be better prepared to transition to adulthood and have access to opportunities for success
+- Young people aging out of systems must be better prepared to transition to adulthood and have access to opportunities for success

 - Young people in care must experience permanence

-- Children and youth in care must receive high quality advocacy
+- Children and youth in foster care must receive high quality advocacy

-- Extended foster care will allow young people to opt into age-appropriate supports up to age 21, allowing them continued and uninterrupted access to resources like case-management, living stipends, and court review to ensure youth well-being.
+- Fostering Connections will allow young people to opt into age-appropriate supports up to age 21, allowing them continued and uninterrupted access to resources like personalized case-management, living stipends, and court review to ensure a health transition to adulthood.

 - New Mexico become the first state in the United States to offer a tax credit for hiring current or former foster youth.
 Learn more.

-- The Support for Transferring Students Law requires high schools to provide student records to the new school within two days of transfer, offer priority placement in classes that meet state graduation requirements, and issue a diploma if systems-involved youth meet state graduation requirements, even if the district has different requirements.
+- Partial credits for transfer students requires high schools to provide student records to the new school within two days of transfer, offer priority placement in classes that meet state graduation requirements, and issue a diploma if systems-involved youth meet state graduation requirements, even if the district has different requirements.
 Learn more.

 - A tuition waiver gives transition-age foster youth access to free college tuition at public colleges or universities.
 Learn more.